Storken/BestWebapp4eva/README.md

 * Views

-The classes that provide the web pages with the information they should show.
-For example these classes are used   in every almost table that lists things from the database.
+The classes that provide the web pages with the information they should show (backing beans).
+For example these classes are used in almost every table that lists things from the database.